grokkingrust/grokkingrust.github.com/_drafts/2020-11-20-functions-methods-and-macros.md

-Warnging: there won't be a great deal of use in this post - I've mainly written it to firmly embed in my head the various ways of reusably wrapping blocks of logic in Rust.
+Warning: there won't be a great deal of use in this post - I've mainly written it to firmly embed in my head the various ways of reusably wrapping blocks of logic in Rust.

 # Functions
 Declared by the keyword ```fn```, functions are first class (i.e. you don't need to home them in a struct or anywhere else).
 You use them simply by referencing their name.